victorlaiyeeteng/tp/docs/team/victorlaiyeeteng.md

   * Justification: This feature is a key functionality of FriendBook which requires plans to be added, so that user can view and manipulate with the added plan as required.
   * Highlights:
-    * Deciding on the most user-friendly way of user's interaction with the CLI to identify the friend that is to be associated with the plan was challenging, eventually deciding on `FRIEND_NAME` as the identifier as it is not only unique to each friend, but also easily retrievable
+    * Decided on `FRIEND_NAME` as the most user-friendly identifier of the friend that is to be associated with the plan, as it is not only unique to each friend, but also easily retrievable
     * Implemented a search method to `getPersonByName` and check if the friend exists

 * **New Feature**: Added the functionality for users to find plans by existing friends' names.